-As you deal with dry conditions, keep in mind that even drought-tolerant plants need water to get established and may require additional irrigation in extreme conditions.
-Test soil moisture and keep an eye on the weather to determine when plants need water to get through your driest, hottest stretches.
+As you deal with dry conditions, keep in mind that even drought-tolerant plants need water to get established.
+They may require additional irrigation in extreme conditions.
+Test soil moisture and keep an eye on the weather.
+This is to determine when plants need water to get through your driest, hottest stretches.
 In the meantime, like good Western gardeners, we’ll keep hoping for rain.

-Evolution™ Sedum (Purple Crush pictured with a Colorburst™ Yellow Cape Fuchsia here) is a Monrovia exclusive selection that offers fantastic waterwise color and tough performance.
+Evolution™ Sedum (Purple Crush pictured with a Colorburst™ Yellow Cape Fuchsia here) is a Monrovia exclusive selection.
+It offers fantastic waterwise color and tough performance.
 Purple crush features pink summer flowers that bloom from dusty purple buds.
 Distinctive blue-green foliage has a deep purple house that adds to the display.
 Full to partial sun.
 Up to 15" tall and wide.
 Zones 4-9.

 An easy-care, prolific bloomer with large, red-eyed, molten gold-colored blooms on feathery, mildew-resistant foliage.
 This well-behaved selection of a favorite North American native invites butterflies and bees to the garden, as well.
 Full sun.
 Up to 24" tall and 30" wide.
 Zones 4-9.